SysKitTeam/docs-point/activation/trial.md

 ---
-description: This article explains how to get a free 21-day trial of SysKit Point and lists trial limits.
+description: This article provides a step-by-step guide on how to get a free 21-day trial of SysKit Point and lists trial limits.
 ---

 # SysKit Point Trial